Mathématique: Chapter 52

 “Jackson,” Young said.

-“Yeah yeah,” Young said.
+“Yeah yeah,” Young said, not bothering to hide his amusement.
 “Hey.”

 Young shot his front door a look of skeptical optimism.
 “Hope so, Jackson.”

 Young snorted and pocketed his phone.
 He pulled the bag of classified files over his shoulder, opened the door, then felt his phone buzz again.
-This time it was Mitchell.
+This time, it was Mitchell.

-“Jackson beat you,” Young said.
+“Jackson beat you,” Young said, answering.

 “I feel like I’m on your team,” Young said.
 “Why are you guys calling me?”

-“Didn’t I tell you?
-October is Adopt A Miserable Colonel month and we picked you.”
+“Oh.
+Didn’t I tell you?
+October is Adopt-A-Miserable-Colonel Month.
+We picked you.”

 “Great.
 Thanks so much.”